 We reviewed the $1,119 configuration in Platinum, which also came with a Surface Pro Signature Type Cover ($159) and a Surface Pen ($99) for a total of $1,377.
 The keyboard and pen are sold separately, so you'll be paying at least $1,007 to use the Surface Pro 7 at its full potential.

 Microsoft hasn't reinvented the wheel here.
-Like its predecessors, the Surface Pro 7 is a somewhat chunky tablet that can transform into a laptop thanks to its rear-facing kickstand and optional Signature Type Cover keyboard.
+Like its predecessors, the Microsoft Surface Pro 7 is a somewhat chunky tablet that can transform into a laptop thanks to its rear-facing kickstand and optional Signature Type Cover keyboard.
 We tested the Platinum model, though I'm partial to the sleek Black variation.

 My biggest design gripe with the Surface Pro 7 is that its roughly 0.5-inch-thick bezels look positively massive for a laptop or tablet in 2019, especially compared with those of the iPad Pro and the Dell XPS 13 2-in-1, the latter of which has a barely noticeable 5.2mm edge.
 The Surface Pro X, with its thin bezels, looks much more modern by comparison.